-Charla relocated to Birmingham, AL in 1995 where she founded and directed her own youth theater company, StageDoor Youth Theatre, in addition to running programs at Children’s Dance Foundation for 14 years.
+In 1995, Charla relocated to Birmingham, AL , where she founded and directed her own youth theater company, StageDoor Youth Theatre, in addition to running programs at Children’s Dance Foundation for 14 years.
 While in Birmingham, she also served as adjunct theatre faculty at Birmingham-Southern College.
-In the summer of 2001, she was invited as a master teacher to teach at The Zona Gale Youth Theatre School in Portage, WI.
 During her years in Birmingham, Charla directed many stage productions including; “Anne Frank and Me”, ‘Zink; The Myth, The Legend, The Zebra", "Searching for David’s Heart", “Annie”, “The Music Man” and more.
 As an actor, some of her favorite roles on stage have; Becca in “Rabbit Hole”, Grace in “From Up Here” and originating the role of Anita Bryant in Billy Ray Brewton’s original musical, “Skanks in a One Horse Town”, which is also the subject of a documentary by David McMahon called Skanks, which premiered at SlamDance in 2014.
-Charla took every opportunity in Birmingham to get involved in the budding film community, where she was soon sought after by local filmmakers as their go-to local actress for their short and feature films.

 Charla took a huge risk and relocated to Southern California in 2012 with her 18 year old daughter, Cassidy.
 Armed with her headshots and an agent, Charla descended on Hollywood.
-In Los Angeles, she had some success in booking commercials, short films, music videos, and a feature film, Perfect Cowboy, in which she received rave reviews for her supporting role.
 Charla also taught award-winning commercial classes for kids and teens and provided private coaching for all ages at Keep It Real Acting in North Hollywood, mentored by the amazing Judy Kain.
 There, she helped create a new commercial auditioning workshop especially for 4-6 year olds, as well as a kids camp for 7-12 yr olds, covering auditioning skills, commercial acting, film and TV acting, voice-over, improv, and hosting skills.
 She has a special gift for working with young people and has nurtured and encouraged many young actors to find their creative voice.
 In Los Angeles, Charla had the opportunity to study with some of the best acting teachers in the country, including; Anthony Meindl at his well-known AMAW (Anthony Meindl’s Actor’s Workshop), Judy Kain at Keep it Real Acting, Candy Kaniecki at West End Studios and Julie Brister at UCB (Upright Citizen’s Brigade).

-With a lifetime of experience under her belt, she made the decision to move back to Salt Lake City a few years ago with her new wonderful, loving husband, John, to start a new life together and continue her career as an actor and acting coach, locally.
-Back with the McCarty Talent Agency, Charla hit the ground running by booking a co-star role on BYU TV’s Granite Flats, and a lead role in a a music video in her first two weeks back in SLC.
-She continued to book and shoot several commercials, short films and other projects, including a supporting role in an indie feature film, Dear Coward on the Moon, on location in Viroqua, WI.
+With a lifetime of experience under her belt, she made the decision to move back to Salt Lake City in late 2014 with her new wonderful, loving husband, John, to start a new life together and continue her career as an actor and acting coach, locally.
+Back with the McCarty Talent Agency, Charla hit the ground running, immediately booking regularly; commercials, short films, feature films.
+Including a supporting role in an indie feature film, Dear Coward on the Moon, on location in Viroqua, WI.
 Charla has now become a highly sought after actress and acting coach locally.
-Enjoying much success with several viral internet ads, TV commercials, co-star roles on major Hollywood productions shooting in the area, including; Blood & Oil, Yellowstone, Andi Mack, as well as a multitude of short and feature films!
-Her favorite recent films include: Hallmark's, Check Inn to Christmas, where she starred along side the wonderful Richard Karn (Home Improvement), Good Joe Bell (Mark Wahlberg), and Glass Cages, a short film that won her the "Best Lead Actress" at the UT Film Awards in 2018.
-She is no stranger to the indie film scene and loves to collaborate on projects that she connects with.
-Charla continues to teach on-camera auditioning classes in addition to private coaching.
-She is thrilled to be back in her home state of Utah to be close to family once again and continue her work and success in this next chapter of her long, exciting acting and teaching career.
+Enjoying much success with viral internet ads, TV commercials, major Hollywood productions shooting in the area, including; Blood & Oil, Yellowstone, The Chosen, and many more.
+Some favorite projects include: Hallmark Channel's Check Inn to Christmas, where she starred along side the wonderful Richard Karn (Home Improvement), Good Joe Bell (Mark Wahlberg), and Glass Cages, a short film that won her the "Best Lead Actress" at the UT Film Awards in 2018.
+She is no stranger to the indie film scene and loves to collaborate on projects that she connects with, wherever they may take her.